CurvesHub/DezibotDebugInterface/README.md

 ```

 This example demonstrates how to initialize the `Log` class, log messages, log property changes, and send state data
 to the server.
 The `Log::update()` method sends the current state data to the server every 3 seconds.
+But the `Log::d()`
+methods will send the log data immediately.

 ## Backend API